NicSRS

 One prevalent form of brand impersonation is phishing emails, where attackers mimic reputable organizations, such as banks, e-commerce platforms, or social media networks.
 They design emails that closely resemble authentic correspondence, complete with official logos and email templates.
 These emails often claim urgent account updates, security alerts, or financial transactions that require immediate action.
 Recipients are then directed to fraudulent websites or asked to provide sensitive information, compromising their security.

 On May 3rd, YouTube creator Kevin Breeze discovered a new phishing scam.
-He received an email from no-reply@youtube.com.
+He received an email from [email protected].
 The content of the letter was that YouTube notified the new policy and also contained a Google Drive link.
 Users must reply through this link within 7 days, otherwise, the YouTube account will be restricted.
 In fact, if the user opens the link and enters the required information, their YouTube account will be hijacked.
 Considering that most YouTube users log in with their Gmail account, if their YouTube accounts are hijacked, their Gmail data will be stolen as well.

 The reason this phishing is so difficult to tell is that the scammers deliver the seemingly genuine phishing email through the platform's "Share Video by Email" feature, taking advantage of the official YouTube email address, so It's easy to fall into their trap.